markchil/gptools/docs/source/index.rst

 M.A.
 Chilenski (2014). gptools: Gaussian processes with arbitrary derivative constraints and predictions, GNU General Public License. github.com/markchil/gptools

-Once I put together a formal publication on this software and its applications, this readme will be updated with the relevant citation.
+A formal publication on this software and its applications is in preparation.
+Once this is published, this readme will be updated with the relevant citation.

 Contents
 --------